watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_0D.rst

 Modeled mass transfer mechanisms include electrical migration and diffusion of ions and osmosis and electroosmosis of water.
 The following key assumptions are based on.

-* The concentrate and diluate channels have identical geometry and fluidic conditions.
+* The concentrate and diluate channels have identical geometry.
 * For each channel, component fluxes are uniform in the bulk solutions (the 0-dimensional assumption) and are set as the average of inlet and outlet of each channel.
 * Steady state: all variables are independent on time.